haiwen/seafile-admin-docs/manual/upgrade/upgrade_notes_for_11.0.x.md

 ## FAQ

-We have documented common issues encountered by users when upgrading to version 11.0 in our [https://cloud.seatable.io/dtable/external-links/7b976c85f504491cbe8e/?tid=0000&vid=0000](FAQ).
+We have documented common issues encountered by users when upgrading to version 11.0 in our FAQ <https://cloud.seatable.io/dtable/external-links/7b976c85f504491cbe8e/?tid=0000&vid=0000>.

 If you encounter any issue, please give it a check.